-Meaning that developers and software engineers are so bombarded with work requests that they end up specifying that they are not looking for any new opportunities.
-They ask not to be contacted.
-Seriously – in what other industry does this happen!?!
+Developers, computer programmers, and software engineers are so bombarded with work requests that they end up specifying that they are not looking for any new opportunities and ask not to be contacted.
+Seriously — in what other industry does this happen?!

 Along with being able to work fewer hours a week comes the opportunity to spend more time on other things: like hobbies, passions or family time.

-With this free time, I have created a blog geared towards beginners learning how to code.
+With this free time, I have created a blog geared towards beginner programmers learning how to code.
 (Fitting, right!?)

 As it turns out, this site has brought me so much joy, not to mention other opportunities, like getting to meet new people and other work-related ones.